vadondaniel/opus-spectrum-visualizator/README.md

 ## 📦 Installation

 You can run the project either from source or build it into an executable.
+You'll need [Python](https://www.python.org/downloads/windows).

 ### 1. Clone the repository

+You'll need [Git](https://git-scm.com/downloads) for this.
+Alternatively, you can download the app az a zip above.

 ```bash
 git clone https://github.com/vadondaniel/opus-spectrum-visualizator.git